treashblessing/base-mini-app-/README.md

 amount_eth = 0.001
 chain_id = 8453  # Base Mainnetydg
 u
-# 2. Create the raw transactionddddfuuedc
+# 2. Create the raw transactionddddfuuedcgg
 # Note: You'll need to know the current 'nonce' for your account. dggssddddif
 # In a true data-less setup, you'd track this manually.dggsc
 tx = {uu